redphx/android-spin/README.md

 2. Fully expand the notification bar, click on the Edit button on the bottom-left to edit the tiles.
 3. Drag the Spin tile (spiral icon) to the first area.
 Save it.

-Now everytime you run into this bug, just activate the Spin tile, the screen will rotate for a few seconds and the pill will be gone.
+Now everytime you run into this bug, just activate the Spin tile, the screen will rotate a few times and the pill will be gone.